Skip to Content

 Compare this rate with the average market value.

-Do your homework and compare your new hourly rate with how much freelancers of your caliber charge.
+Do your homework and compare your new hourly wage with how much freelancers of your caliber charge.
 Is this rate less or more?
-If you’re overcharging, you’ll find it difficult to land new clients as you’ll be overshadowed by the competition.
+If you’re overcharging, you’ll find it difficult to land new clients, as the competition will overshadow you.

 See Related: Can You Do Freelance Work on an H4 Visa?